zatsiorsky/p4/README.md

   python stub_final.py

+Also note, for reporting purposes (we wanted to see how we were dying), we added a variable internal to swingymonkey called 'self.death' that would report how the monkey died.
+We just did this out of curiousity and it does not enhance actual runtime performance.
+If you run our stub file together with the original swingymonkey it raises are error because we call this death value.
+We aren't sure if you plan on doing this...

 Other files of interest in this repo: stub_one_param_tuning - used to tune one parameter at a time, does multipled iterations with each param value stub_mult_param_tuning - used to tune a grid of params